aws-samples/aws-securityhub-to-slack/README.md

 ## Send to Slack Custom Action

-1. Prerequisites
+1.	**Prerequisites**
     + AWS Security Hub is enabled from previous example.
     + Membership in a Slack workspace (https://get.slack.help/hc/en-us/articles/212675257-Join-a-Slack-workspace)
-2. Create an incoming Webhook in Slack API
+2.  **Create an incoming Webhook in Slack API**
     + Go to your Slack API web page to create the Webhook (https://api.slack.com/incoming-webhooks#create_a_webhook)
     + Click on Create Your Slack App button
-    + Click on Create New App button
+    + Click on Create New App button .

-      •	App Name: SecurityHubToSlack”
+     **App Name**: SecurityHubToSlack”
-      •	Development Slack Workspace : “Choose the Slack workspace that will receive the Security Hub Findings” (SecurityHubTesting is only an example)
+     **Development Slack Workspace** : “Choose the Slack workspace that will receive the Security Hub Findings”          (SecurityHubTesting is only an example)

 d.
 Click on the Create App Button
 e.
 Select “Incoming Webhooks”